 After a lot of trial and error, we made a beer that is blond honey colour with no bitterness.
 Resembling mead, we made sure it’s not sickly sweet.
 Strong aromas of Luxembourgish honey.

 Find us in bars and restaurants all over Luxembourg.

-If you feel like offering yourself or your guests something special and don’t have time to make it to the shops, come see us at the brewery during our opening hours.
+If you feel like offering yourself or your guests something special and don’t have time to make it to the shops.
+We deliver!
+You can of course come see us at the brewery if you set an appointment.

 Personalised brews is a service we offer to our customers.
 Please contact us for more details.